 Scatter diagrams

-Using Stata do-files
+Using Stata Do-files

 Creating and managing variables